panva/node-oidc-provider/CIVIC_CHANGES.md

    - **Audit Logging**: Maintain detailed logs of all grace period token reuse for compliance

    **Event Properties:**
-   - Only emitted when `refreshTokenGracePeriodSeconds` is configured and greater than 0
+   - Only emitted when `refreshTolerance.gracePeriodSeconds` is configured and greater than 0
    - Not emitted for tokens that are reused beyond their grace period (those trigger errors instead)
    - Provides full context about the request and token for comprehensive logging